arnav-kondagunta/Options-Pricing/README.md

 **Monte Carlo Simulation:** Projects out a large number of random stock price pathways, calculates each path's options payout, and averages the discounted payoff to find the estimated optoin value.

 ## Files
-Each Jupyter Noteboook contains each separate framework, and the Python file uses Streamlit to create an interactive web application.
+The Jupyter Notebooks contain each separate framework, and the Python file uses Streamlit to create an interactive web application.